-You’ve probably been told at one point or another that fiber is an important part of a healthy diet, but do you know why it’s healthy?
+You’ve probably been told that fiber is an important part of a healthy diet at one point or another.
+The Dietary Guidelines for Americans even recommends women consume somewhere around 25 grams of fiber per day, while men should consume around 38 grams of fiber per day.
+But do you know why it’s healthy?
 (Or what foods it’s commonly found in?)
 If not, we’re here to help you out.

 “Fiber is the indigestible part of a carbohydrate that helps pull toxins and cholesterol out of our bodies, promotes good bowel function, slows down digestion, and supports blood sugar levels,” explains Abigail Rapaport, a New York City-based registered dietitian.